Mid-Century Modern Majesty in Palm Springs CA

 The Jeep Tour wound its way to a series of tall natural rock formations, some too narrow to drive or even walk through, and as we got out to stretch our legs, we took pictures with arms stretched from one continent to the other.
 Done a thousand times but still fun!

-Then we stopped at at replica village of the Cahuilla, which showed how they lived in this rugged environment by building shelters and harvesting native plants.
+Then we stopped at a replica village of the Cahuilla, which showed how they lived in this rugged environment by building shelters and harvesting native plants.

 Virgin Hotels Coming

-Palm Springs has some big news for visitors: A new Virgin Hotel with 150 rooms is opening right in the middle of downtown!
-It’s slated to open, along with another large hotel, in 2018.
+Palm Springs has some big news for visitors: A new Virgin Hotel with 150 rooms has opened right in the middle of downtown!
+More hotels have been built, adding to good selection of all different types of accommodations.

-Another exciting development is seasonal air service direct to Palm Springs from New York, between January and May 1, with five roundtrip flights per week on Jet Blue.
-Soon the airline will add service from Boston!
+Another exciting development is seasonal air service direct to Palm Springs from New York and Boston, between January and May 1, with five roundtrip flights per week on Jet Blue.

 We stayed at an outpost north of Palm Springs, in La Quinta.
 This boutique Chateau at Lake La Quinta hotel has 24 water view suites and casitas that are pretty and comfy.
 So is the view of the lake, and downstairs they have a lively dining room and outdoor patio scene that’s very inviting.